 .avif)

-Hashicorp Waypoint is an application delivery tool that standardizes how teams build, deploy, and release applications across multiple runtimes and environments.
-It is used to reduce pipeline drift between platforms and provide a consistent developer workflow from local development through production.
+Hashicorp Waypoint is an application delivery tool that standardizes how teams build, deploy, and release applications across environments.
+It is used to reduce CI/CD fragmentation and provide a consistent workflow from developer machines through production.

-Waypoint is a good fit for organizations building internal platform engineering standards where multiple application teams deploy to multiple targets.
-Trade-offs can include a smaller ecosystem than long-established CI/CD platforms and fewer platform-native rollout features than specialized GitOps tools for Kubernetes.
+Waypoint is often a good fit for organizations that deploy many services to multiple targets and want a consistent developer experience across teams.
+Trade-offs can include a smaller ecosystem than long-established CI/CD platforms and overlap with Kubernetes-native GitOps tools when Kubernetes is the only target.

-Alternatives commonly used for similar goals include Argo CD, Flux, Spinnaker, and Jenkins.
-For product details, see HashiCorp Waypoint.
+Alternatives used for similar goals include Argo CD, Flux, Spinnaker, and Jenkins.
+For product details, see https://www.waypointproject.io/.

 Our experience with Hashicorp Waypoint helped us build repeatable delivery patterns and internal tooling to standardize how teams build, deploy, and release applications across environments with less drift and fewer “it works on my cluster” issues.